Trump courts Jordan's king amid embassy, refugee concerns | Taiwan News

 Israel claims all of Jerusalem and annexed east Jerusalem after capturing it from Jordan in 1967, but the Palestinians want the capital of their future state in the city's eastern sector.

-The U.S. relies on Jordan for major military and intelligence support in fighting IS, and the kingdom plays a major role combatting radicalization in the Middle East.
+The U.S. relies on Jordan for major military and intelligence support in fighting IS, and the kingdom plays a major role in combating radicalization in the Middle East.

 Both Trump and Abdullah say they want close ties.
 On Twitter, Trump said during the campaign he had "great respect" for Jordan's monarch.
 The two spoke by phone shortly after Trump was elected.